✶ Field notes from people who live here — honest, local hotels in Iceland.

 • Waterproof jacket and pants

-• Sturdy hiking boots
+• Sturdy hiking boots with good ankle support

 • Warm mid-layer and thermal base layer